Heartleaf Philodendron Drooping — Why Leaves and Stems Go Limp

 Symptoms

-- stems drooping or bending under leaf weight
+- stems drooping or bending under their own leaf weight

 Causes